 Please take a few moments to check out a list of our Current Volunteer Needs.

-Please email us at email@example.com to sign up.
+Please email Jessica at email@example.com for details and to sign up.

 When I first heard that sex trafficking not only existed in my country but in my community, and at such an alarming level, I was both shocked and deeply affected.
 This suffering is beyond what I could have imagined, yet rescue is possible and happening every day!
 I want to contribute!